motiur3214/whats_app_clone/README.md

-#to use this clone please clone
+#to use this wep app please use git clone command
 1. run npm install
 2. create your own firebase database and project
 3. firebase project name: Whats app clone